fix8mt/conjure_enum/README.md

 > The `dispatch` method performs a binary search on the array.
 Complexity for a sorted array is at most&ensp; $2log_2(N)+O(1)$ &ensp;comparisons.
 > If the array is _not_ sorted, complexity is linear.

 The following example uses a `static constexpr` array of pointers to functions.
-For bevity the most point to the same function except the last which is a lambda.
+For brevity they all point to the same function except the last which is a lambda.
 ```c++
 enum class directions { left, right, up, down, forward, backward, notfound=-1 };